d70-t/macsdap/README.md

 ## usage

+macsDAP can be used as follows:

     import macsdap
     D = macsdap.MACSdap(key=<your API key>)
     ds = D[<dataset id>]
     imshow(ds.previewdata)

+Please note that the preferred way of configuring macsDAP ist by using the configuration file as described below.

 Searching for data is also possible like the following: